Medically reviewed by Drugs.com. Last updated on Apr 29, 2022.

-Protriptyline is used to treat the symptoms of mental depression. protriptyline is a tricyclic antidepressant (TCA) .
+Protriptyline is used to treat depression.
+It is thought to work by increasing the activity of serotonin in the brain.
+Protriptyline is a tricyclic antidepressant (TCA).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For protriptyline, the following should be considered: